sebuelias/CS50_Notes/Week 4 - Memory/notes.md

 Stack is where the functions (including Main) are stored.
 Stack goes up and disposes of memory.
 Heap is the section above Stack, it moves downward and allocates memory.

+Allocated memory writes from left-to-right and top-to-bottom, going down towards the Stack.
+If too much memory is written it can write to where certain functions are stored and run those functions.
+This is how some malicious programs run, they're write down into the Stack and until the reach a certain function, then that function runs.
+This malicious program runs a function that can delete all your data for example.

 Because of their location and their movement towards each other, they can collide, and this collision is known as an Overflow.
 A Stack Overflow is too much of the Stack being used, and a Heap Overflow is too much of the Heap in use.
 But a Buffer Overflow refers to any overflow between any sections in memory.